project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

-6. You will be asked to select the image/binary to be loaded: click on the three-dots on that tab and navigate to '`out/rs911x_lighting/BRD4161A`' through 'Browse', select the file named `chip-efr32-lighting-example.out` and click 'Next', this is the same image which we built in previous step.
+6. You will be asked to select the image/binary to be loaded: click on the three-dots on that tab and navigate to '`out/rs911x_lighting/BRD4161A`' through 'Browse', select the file named `chip-efr32-lighting-example.out` and click 'Next'.
+This is the image built in previous step.

 7. Make sure the next screen has 'Initial PC' selected as 'ELF Entry Point' - click 'Finish'